Spring Garden Revival

 What Neighborhoods Do We Serve Throughout River Forest, IL?

-River Forest encompasses a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, tree canopy, and proximity to conservation lands:
+River Forest features a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, tree canopy, and proximity to conservation lands:

 River Forest Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in River Forest, including dethatching, are governed by municipal ordinances designed to protect public health, safety, and neighborhood quality of life.
+Landscaping operations in River Forest are governed by municipal ordinances designed to protect public health, safety, and neighborhood quality of life.
 Key requirements include:

-- Noise ordinances: power dethatchers and related equipment must comply with local noise limits
+• Noise ordinances: power dethatchers and other equipment must comply with local noise limits

-For detailed ordinance information, business registration, and permit requirements, contact:
+For detailed ordinance information and contractor requirements, contact:

 River Forest Community Development Department